-To prevent negligent encroachment into the Tree Protection Zone, trees to be preserved during construction must have the specified type of protection fences in place at all times.
-Removal of fences, even temporarily, to allow deliveries or equipment access is not allowed unless approved by the RAP arborist and a root buffer is installed.
+To prevent negligent encroachment into the be performed by a qualified tree care specialist Tree Protection Zone, trees to be preserved within 48 hours of the injury. during construction must have the specified type of protection fences in place at all times.
+Branch or Leaf Injury Removal of fences, even temporarily, to allow Remove broken or torn branches back to an deliveries or equipment access is not allowed appropriate branch capable of resuming unless approved by the RAP arborist and a root terminal growth within five days.
+The RAP arborist buffer is installed. must be contacted within six hours if leaves are scorched from equipment exhaust pipes.